yasint23/My_Devops/hands-on/Ansible/ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 # Hands-on Ansible-04: Working with Dynamic Inventory Using EC2 Plugin

-The purpose of this hands-on training is to give students the knowledge of using dynamic inventory.

 ## Learning Outcomes

-At the end of this hands-on training, students will be able to;

-- Explain what is dynamic inventory
 - Explain how to use dynamic inventory with EC2 plugin.

 ![ho-05](ho-05.png)

-## Outline

-- Part 1 - Build the Infrastructure

-- Part 2 - Install Ansible on the Controller Node

-- Part 3 - Pinging the Target Nodes with static inventory

-- Part 4 - Working with dynamic inventory

 ## Part 1 - Build the Infrastructure